James Outman Player Props: Dodgers vs. Reds

 James Outman At The Plate

-- Outman has driven home a run in 25 games this year (26.3%), including more than one RBI in 9.5% of his games and producing three or more of his team's runs on five occasions..
+- In 25 games this season (26.0%), Outman has picked up an RBI, and in nine of those games (9.4%) he had two or more.
+He has also driven in three or more of his team's runs in five contests.

+- In 37 of 96 games this season, he has scored, and 14 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.